Big Ben 26m by train, 37m by car

 Multicultural and creative, historical and vivid, East London warmly welcomes everyone: from food lovers to fitness fans, from business professionals to ambitious freelancers.

-With the rapid development of several areas, including Greenwich Peninsula, property specialists expect to see buoyant market activity in East London in 2023.
-Moreover, the increased interest rates and challenging market settings haven't impacted the East London property market as the demand remains heated.
-However, many specialists believe that the average property prices in London will fall in 2023, with some areas already recording marginal drops.
+With the rapid development of several areas, including Greenwich Peninsula, property specialists expect the buoyant market activity in East London to continue.
+Moreover, the increased interest rates and challenging market settings haven't impacted the East London property market like other areas as the demand remains heated.